harrisonmalone/harrisonmalone-gatsby/src/posts/game-emulation.md

 For starters, I love old games.
 I grew up with a PS1 and fell it love with games like [Crash Bandicoot](https://en.wikipedia.org/wiki/Crash_Bandicoot), [Spyro](https://en.wikipedia.org/wiki/Spyro) and [Tekken](https://en.wikipedia.org/wiki/Tekken).
 I almost feel a need to preserve these pieces of art forever on my own hard drives.

-My interested in emulation started in 2015 with an old university laptop.
+My interest in emulation started in 2015 with an old university laptop.
 It simply wasn't able to perform properly with the games I wanted to play.

 I then took a bit of a break before dabbling with emulation again after getting a Raspberry Pi 4 for Christmas last year.
 I read into [Retro Pi](https://retropie.org.uk/) but didn't end up doing a full install due to there being no official support for the 4.
 I instead opted for [Lakka](http://www.lakka.tv/).
 It was a pretty impressive piece of software.
 The frontend was basically the same as a PS3 and writing the image onto the SD card was a fun process.